 • Other considerations in AED use

 AHA BLS for Healthcare Providers course meets the 2015 AHA-ECC guidelines for BLS certification training, and official 2016 AHA course books and video.
-Course fee $55 (in 2019 – $60) with “End-of-course” certification card.
+Course fee $65 with “End-of-course” or, “Same-Day” certification card.
 This course will prepare you for saving lives and treating cardiac arrest patients in any healthcare setting.
-Here’s our AHA course schedule.
+So, here’s our AHA course schedule.